Simon-Brandt/ShellArgparser/README.md

 The positional argument "pos_2" on index 2 is set to "1,2".
 ```

 That's exactly the same output as before.
-We set the three mandatory options with arguments, *viz.* `-a`, `-b`, and `-c`, but none is reported in the script's output.
+We set the three mandatory options with arguments, *viz.* `-a 1`, `-b 2`, and `-c A`, but none is reported in the script's output.
 Then, we set a double hyphen (`--`) and two values, `1` and `2`.
 Thus, it is possible to give positional arguments after the special keyword argument `--`, *i.e.*, a double hyphen with no name behind.
 This is the usual way of saying "end of keyword arguments".

 There is an argparser-specific additional feature, intended to facilitate the mixing of positional and keyword arguments: the special keyword argument `++`: